-We also work very closely with the health visiting team who regularly attend the setting to carry out integrated two-year checks with the nursery staff and parents.
+We also work very closely with the health visiting team who regularly attend the setting to carry out integrated two year checks with the nursery staff and parents.
 The health visitor can also support the family and the setting if a child needs some extra support.
 This is discussed with them with consent from the parents.

 The key person is responsible for the assessment of their group of key children.
-They observe the children during play and then use these observations to form part of the children’s learning journals.
+Staff observe the children during play and then use these observations to form part of the children’s learning journals.
 They then review the learning and carry out next steps for each child according to what the key person feels they need to develop.
 These next steps are shared with the child’s family so that the learning can continue at home.
 The next steps also inform the planning for the next term.
 Each child’s next steps are different and individual to each child, ensuring that the curriculum matches the individual child’s needs.
 There is ongoing dialogue between parents and the key person meaning that progress and learning will always be shared.
-We have online learning journals that parents have access to so that parents are always up to date with the learning and assessment that is taking place.
+We have online learning journals that parents have access to so that parents are always up to date with the learning that is taking place and the assessment.

 We also have an email address that parents can use to contact the nursery and a closed group on Facebook that allows parents to keep up to date with current practice and events in the nursery.
 Parents can discuss their concerns with staff at any time and staff will be able to provide parents with ideas on how to support their child’s learning and development at home.

 The key person in the setting builds a relationship with the child to enable them to really get to know them.
 Providing the child with a secure attachment provides them with the confidence to explore and develop.
 The nursery has a number of policies and procedures in place that ensure the child’s overall wellbeing.
 Some examples of these are:

 Staff are expected to follow these policies and procedures at all times.
 The staff are subjected to rigorous checks when they start at the setting to ensure they are suitable to work in an Early Years setting and the nursery is regularly inspected by OfSTED to ensure that standards are kept.